 • Home

 I’m from the city of Mohassan in Deir Ezzour, which we call ‘the village’, and that is how it remains in my eyes.
 Before we heard about ISIS and before they announced the Caliphate.
 Today all I want is help to find answers about Bashar and over 8300 Syrians who were kidnapped by ISIS.

 Searching for Truth After ISIS is a campaign calling for urgent steps to uncover the fate of thousands of Syrians who were kidnapped by ISIS, to give answers to their families and seek justice for these crimes.
+The Syria Campaign takes your privacy seriously in accordance with our privacy policy.

+• Home